poshprogrammer/stripe/README.md

-# Stripe Solution Architect Written Project
+# Stripe Solutions Architect Written Project
 ## Use Case
 A family-owned campus bookstore has recently begun selling e-text books to university students, but is currently still doing so out of the brick and mortar store.
 With a reason and desire to open up selling of these e-books online, they are considering Stripe as a facilitating vendor.
 However, they are struggling to visualize what the user experience would be and have requested a demo of a similar e-commerce application with the below requirements, details about how the solution was made (and how beginners may replicate it), as well as further improvements that could be offered.